PoisotLab/ms_metaweb_perspectives/README.md

 relationships [see *e.g.* @Galiana2018SpaSca; @Galiana2019GeoVar;
 @Galiana2021SpaSca; @Fortin2021NetEco], which is impossible in the absence of enough information about the network itself.
 This suggests that inferred metawebs should be further downscaled to allow for *a posteriori* analyses.
+The methodology for metaweb downscaling is currently limited, and it is likely that the sustained effort to characterize the spatial dependency of food web structure will lead to more prescriptive guidelines about the need for prediction downscaling.

-The final family of problems relates less to ecological concepts and more to the praxis of ecological research.
-Operating under the context of national divisions, in large parts of the world, reflects nothing more than the legacy of settler colonialism, which not only drive a disparity in available ecological data, but can entrench said biases with the machine learning models that make predictions with them.
-Indeed, the use of ecological data is not an apolitical act [@Nost2021PolEco], as data infrastructures tend to be designed to answer questions within national boundaries, and their use often draws upon and reinforces territorial statecraft.
+The final family of problems relates less to ecological methods than to the praxis of ecological research.
+Operating under the context of national divisions, in large parts of the world, reflects nothing more than the legacy of settler colonialism, which drives a disparity in available ecological data.
+Applying any embedding to biased data does not debias them, but instead embeds these very same biases, propagating them to the machine learning models using embeddings tomake predictions.
+Indeed, the use of ecological data is not an apolitical act [@Nost2021PolEco], as data infrastructures tend to be designed to answer questions within national boundaries (therefore placing contingencies on what is available to be embedded), and their use often draws upon and reinforces territorial statecraft.
 As per @Machen2021ThiAlg, this is particularly true when the output of "algorithmic thinking" (*e.g.* relying on machine learning to generate knowledge) can be re-used for governance (*e.g.* enacting conservation decisions at the national scale).
+As information on species interaction networks structure is increasingly leveraged as a tool to guide conservation actions [see *e.g.* recent discussions for food-web based conservation; @Eero2021UseFoo;
-We therefore recognize that predictive approaches deployed at the continental scale, no matter their intent, originate in the framework that contributed to the ongoing biodiversity crisis [@Adam2014EleTre], reinforced environmental injustice [@Choudry2013SavBio; @Dominguez2020DecCon], and *e.g.* as on Turtle Island, should be replaced by Indigenous principles of land management [@Eichhorn2019SteDec; @Nokmaq2021AwaSle].
+@NamanFooWeb; @Stier2017IntExp], the need to appraise and correct biases that are unwittingly propagated to algorithms when embedded from the original data is paramount.
+Predictive approaches deployed at the continental scale, no matter their intent, originate in the framework that contributed to the ongoing biodiversity crisis [@Adam2014EleTre] and reinforced environmental injustice [@Choudry2013SavBio; @Dominguez2020DecCon].
+Particularly on Turtle Island and other territories that were traditionally stewarded by Indigenous people, these approaches should be replaced (or at least guided and framed) by Indigenous principles of land management [@Eichhorn2019SteDec; @Nokmaq2021AwaSle], as part of an "algorithm-in-the-loop" approach.
+Human-algorithm interactions are notoriously difficult and can yield adverse effect [@Green2019DisInt;
+@Stevenson2021AlgRis], suggesting the need to systematically study them for the specific purpose of biodiversity governance, as well as to improve the algorithmic literacy of decision makers.
 As we see artificial intelligence/machine learning being increasingly mobilized to generate knowledge that is lacking for conservation decisions [*e.g.* @Lamba2019DeeLea;
 @MoseboFernandes2020MacLea] and drive policy decisions [@Weiskopf2022IncUpt],
-our discussion of these tools need to go beyond the technical, and into the governance consequences they can have.
+our discussion of these tools need to go beyond the technical and statistical, and into the governance consequences they can have.

 **Acknowledgements:** We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian,